Skip to main content

 ℹ️

-Context: Exarchia’s “dangerous” reputation is overstated for tourists.
+Context: Exarchia’s “dangerous” reputation is mostly outdated for tourists.
 It’s politically charged and visually gritty, but crime against visitors is rare.
-That said, it’s not the Athens most first-timers expect.
+That said, it’s not the Athens most first-timers are expecting — walk through with an open mind.

 Syntagma — The Practical Center